cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/introduction.md

 ## Model Building

 Combine provides a powerful, human-readable, and lightweight interface for building likelihood models for both binned an unbinned data.
-The likelihood definition allows the user to define many process which contribute to the observation, as well as multiple channels which may be fit simultaneously.
+The likelihood definition allows the user to define many processes which contribute to the observation, as well as multiple channels which may be fit simultaneously.

 Furthermore, combine provides a powerful and intuitive interface for combining models, as it was originally developped for combinations of higgs boson analysis at the CMS experiment.